DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 This solution has O(N^2) scaling however.
 As we move above input lengths of 10_000, this becomes completely unmanageable.

 I didn't realise that this was a binary-search problem, or that binary-search would be fast enough to avoid the need to sort both arrays, so sought to reduce the scaling in other ways.
 Sorting the inputs, then walking through them offered the opportunity to reduce complexity to O(2logN + 2N) = O(N).
-A great improvement,  but still much slower than a fuzzy binary search.
+A great improvement,  but still much slower than a binary search.

 In more detail:
 - Copy `inputB` (so we can sort but still retain order)